Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

-The Wear24 is fitted with a brushed stainless-steel case and available in silver, gunmetal or rose gold.
+The Wear24 is fitted with a brushed stainless-steel case and is available in silver, gunmetal, or rose gold.
 The matching strap is composed of silicon.
 Sadly, the band cannot be replaced because the LTE antenna of this watch is incorporated into the strap.

 A Qualcomm Snapdragon 2100 Processor powers this device.
 While harder on battery life than the latest processors, it is still extremely fast.

 The 450mAh battery is rated for 18 hours of use before requiring a charge.
 It is not replaceable.

 This device’s 1.39-inch AMOLED display has a resolution of 480 x 480, providing 290 pixels per inch.
 Because the Wear24’s glass face is fitted flush to the top of the watch, wearers must take care to avoid scratching its surface.

 The watch is equipped with 768MB of RAM and 4GB of storage.
 It comes with a Verizon sim card and might be useable as a standalone phone if you are connected to Verizon’s wireless system.
 For everyone else, the Wear24 can be used as a phone only if connected to a cellphone via Bluetooth.

 It is fitted with both a speaker and a microphone and, if desired, can be easily paired with a Bluetooth headset.